sudouptime/lifelong-golfer-theory/README.md

 It only requires two recovery tools: one for longer escape shots and one for shorter controlled recovery shots.

-Because both clubs are woods, they share many movement characteristics with the rest of the system.
+Because both clubs are woods, they share many movement characteristics with the rest of the wood-based system.

 Rather than introducing an entirely different family of clubs, this theory extends the existing wood-based movement pattern to the opposite side.